openfaas/ofc-bootstrap/USER_GUIDE.md

 > Note if you want to switch from the staging TLS certificates to production certificates, see the appendix.

+### Use a Kubernetes secret instead of a customers URL (optional)

+If you want to keep your list of users private, you can use a Kubernetes secret instead.

+Set `customers_secret:` to `true` and then edit the two secrets `customers` and `of-customers`.

 ### Enable dockerfile language support (optional)

 If you are planning on building functions using the `dockerfile` template you need to set `enable_dockerfile_lang: true`.